 The Covid-19 pandemic has certainly disrupted the economy as well as the social construct of human lives.
 There is going to be a paradigm shift in the way companies go about their business and how consumers behave.
 The prospects of a different looking future have been amplified more than ever; and thematic ETFs focusing on long-term disruptive trends such as Cannabis, Autonomous and Electric Vehicles, Thematic Growth, Lithium & Battery Tech and Fintech has scored big returns; as is evident from the below graph for the 1-month return for Thematic ETFs in November 2020.
 The thematic ETFs’ performance is benchmarked against the MSCI Index to demonstrate the outperformance.

-In US, thematic ETFs have been colloquially and very loosely used to define funds which largely focus on companies leveraging up and coming up with environmental and social trends as well as disruptive trends such as robotics, cloud computing etc. The strict definition for thematic investing though is stipulated as identifying the structural trends that disrupt the global economies and identify companies that stand to materialize from those trends.
+In the US, thematic ETFs have been colloquially and very loosely used to define funds which largely focus on companies leveraging up and coming up with environmental and social trends as well as disruptive trends such as robotics, cloud computing etc. The strict definition for thematic investing though is stipulated as identifying the structural trends that disrupt the global economies and identify companies that stand to materialize from those trends.

-Though thematic ETFs can be misconstrued as largely focused on high-tech and disruptive companies, they also focus on tapping themes such as shifting consumer behavior, government policy changes.
+Though thematic ETFs can be misconstrued as largely focused on high-tech and disruptive companies, they also focus on tapping themes such as shifting consumer behaviour, government policy changes.